-The cons of this solution is within the additional systems they provide.
-Majority of SaaS that makes Zoho’s ecosystem comes at additional cost and is designed to support one another.
+The cons of this solution are within the additional systems they provide.
+The majority of SaaS products that makes up Zoho’s ecosystem comes at an additional cost and is designed to support one another.
 In other words, depending on your business needs, you may end up trapped in needing multiple solutions to have the CRM meet your business requirements.
 Not only can this prove to be pricey, but it can also require radical changes within internal processes, including employee training and additional products or services needed.

 Keap positions itself as a centralised, all-in-one solution.
 It is great for small businesses that need access to marketing automation, email marketing, client management, invoicing and CRM as part of a single platform.
 Having all these solutions already integrated within the platform can be really beneficial to sales reps of small businesses.

-On the other hand, while Keap is offering a variety of services, they’re not as robust as platforms focusing solely on one function at the time.
-For example, it’s landing page creation tool is pretty limited in options.
+On the other hand, while Keap is offering a variety of services, they’re not as robust as platforms focusing solely on one function at a time.
+For example, its landing page creation tool is pretty limited in options.
 Therefore it’s easier to adopt an external landing page builder that could be integrated into a CRM.

 It’s worth noting that Keap is a great tool for nurturing leads, but it’s not great in addressing the top of the funnel and lead generation.
 In other words, Keap isn’t likely to solve traffic and awareness issues, as its primary function is to capture leads and follow up with them - which Keap is great at.